infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 	- The timing of the intervention however made a significant difference.
 Interventions starting before the first birthday of the child were significantly more effective  than interventions starting at a later age.
 	- Effect of interventions decreased with increasing age of the children at the start of the intervention.
 	- Interventions with children younger than 12 months were more effective than interventions starting at a later age.
 Similar effects have been found for children’s physical growth
-- According to a paper on the developmental effects of parental separation,
+- According to a paper on the developmental effects of parental separation[^3],
 	- Length of time in an institution appears to be negatively associated with developmental outcomes.
 	- Cognitive recovery was inversely related to the length of stay in institutional care.
 	- prolonged residence in orphanages led to higher neuropsychological deficits in memory, attention, and inhibitory control but similar levels to peers in auditory processing, rule acquisition, and planning